engelsjk/slippy-gmartini/README.md

   }
 ```

 A [gin](https://github.com/gin-gonic/gin) web API runs in the background on localhost:8080, listening for raster tile requests from the map.
-The API parses the Z/X/Y coordinate being requested and then forwards that request to the public [Mapbox Terrain-RGB API](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/).
-Using the Terrain-RGB tile response, an RTIN terrain mesh is created on-the-fly using the [gmartini mesh generator](https://github.com/engelsjk/gmartini/).
-Mesh triangles are drawn into a PNG file which is then served as the response to the original map raster tile being requested.
+The API parses the Z/X/Y tile coordinate being requested and then forwards that request to the public [Mapbox Terrain-RGB API](https://docs.mapbox.com/help/troubleshooting/access-elevation-data/).

+The Terrain-RGB tile that is returned from the Mapbox API is then used to create an RTIN terrain mesh using the [gmartini mesh generator](https://github.com/engelsjk/gmartini/).
+Finally, mesh triangles from the mesh are drawn into a PNG file which is served as a response to the original map raster tile that was requested.

+Think of it as an on-the-fly slippy tile transmogrifying service.